MyUNiDAYS/Segmenkt/README.md

 ```
 build/XCFrameworks/
 ```
-Add the xcframework file to your xcode project, OR you can grab it from this repo in Examples/ios/frameworks/
+Add the xcframework file to your xcode project

 ### JS